portrino/px_shopware/Documentation/Introduction/Index.rst

 .. important::

-    To get access to all features you have to install our shopware plugin "TYPO3-Connector" on your shop instance.
-Buy and download it from store here_.
-Otherwise your extension will work as a trial version and some features are not available or limited.
+    The px_shopware TYPO3 extension needs the Shopware plugin "TYPO3-Connector" in your shop system.
+Download the plugin here_ from our github reposititory.

 **Feature List**